The Trashmen: Reunion

 The group made sporadic reunions in the 1970s and 1980s, performing together until Steve Wahrer died of throat cancer in 1989.
 Later, Tony Andreason's brother Mark replaced Wahrer as drummer.
 Reed's son Robin joined as a touring member in 2009 on drums, filling in for Mark Andreason.

 In 1999, the Trashmen played at the Las Vegas Grind.
 They also performed in Illinois, Ohio, Wisconsin, and Spain in 2007 and 2008.

 The Trashmen toured Europe in 2008 and in 2010, performing in Germany, the Netherlands, France, Spain, Belgium, Italy, Austria, Norway, Sweden, and Finland.

-The band recorded four tracks at Custom Recording Studios in Golden Valley, Minnesota, with longtime fan and guitarist Deke Dickerson, for the record label Major Label, releasing the 7" EP I'm a Trashman in March 2013.
+The band recorded four tracks at Custom Recording Studios in Golden Valley, Minnesota, with longtime fan and guitarist Deke Dickerson, for the record label Major Label, releasing the 7-inch EP I'm a Trashman in March 2013.
 A full-length follow-up LP, Bringing Back the Trash, was released in April 2014.
 After several 2015 shows in the band's hometown of Minneapolis, the band re-entered retirement.